Kxnrl/modsharp-public/docfx/docs/en-us/guides/writing-a-module.md

     }
 ```

 - `Init()` is called when the module is initialized.
-It must be implemented.
+Must be implemented.
 If you don't want to write much, you can simply `return true;`
 - `Shutdown()` is called when the module is unloaded.
-It must be implemented.
+Must be implemented.
 If you don't want to write anything, you can leave it empty, i.e., an empty function with nothing inside.

 ```cs
     public string DisplayName   => "Example";